 “Lean is looking at a process an inch deep and a mile wide, whilst Six Sigma is looking at a process an inch wide and a mile deep”

 It’s a great description for highlighting their differences.
 Lean focuses on looking at the end to end value stream of a process – importantly looking at the customer experience.
 They look at the Flow of the process overall and the Pull from the customer.
 It’s a very wide view of a process usually looking at a select amount of data.

-Six sigma looks at improving a part of a process – but analyses everything about it to figure out true performance and how it can be incrementally improved.
+Six Sigma looks at improving a part of a process – but analyses everything about it to figure out the true performance and how it can be incrementally improved.

-Together – Lean Six Sigma are a powerful set of ideas and knowledge that can help people improve any process.
+Together – Lean Six Sigma is a powerful set of ideas and knowledge that can help people improve any process.